Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 ## Introduction

-This is not a comprehensive tutorial, more of a list of example of the things which are possible using LUMI-O.
+This is not a comprehensive tutorial, but more of a list of examples of things that are possible when using LUMI-O.
-Consult the manual pages of the tools for additional details.
+Please consult the manual pages of the tools for additional details.

 The examples here assume that you have properly configured the tools to use LUMI-O, otherwise they will usually default to using amazon aws s3.
 This is also the case for most other programs